SNOW AND ICE REMOVAL BY PROPERTY OWNERS

 After an accumulation of snow has developed, snow removal operations are initiated.
 Snow removal consists of loading snow into trucks and hauling it to a site where it is pushed into piles and left to thaw in the spring.
 Because snow removal involves numerous units of large equipment, it typically causes interference with traffic.
 Therefore, snow removal operations are usually conducted at night in the downtown area and on the busier arterial streets.
 Crews operate during the day to remove snow from the more isolated locations and in the residential areas where the night operation might cause too much disruption of sleep.

 City crews will not remove snow from the end of private driveways, even though it has been pushed there by the snow plows.
 There is no other way to accomplish snow plowing operations on City streets.
 While some property owners may think the snow from the entire width of the street has been deposited at the end of their driveway, please be assured that snow plow operators do their best to make sure everyone receives the same amount of snow!!
 If you think you are truly being dumped on, please call 261-6960.

 A snow emergency will be declared when it is necessary to minimize the number of parked vehicles on streets.
 A snow emergency may be declared when a significant amount of snow has fallen in a short period of time, or the forecast calls for significant accumulations.
-Overnight parking is currently not permitted on City streets between the hours of 2:30 a.m. and 6:00 a.m., but during a snow emergency the time frame for overnight parking is likely to be established between 11:00 p.m. and 6:00 a.m.
 Parking on City streets during snow emergencies will result in issuance of parking citations and/or the vehicle being towed.
 When declared, the City will publish the snow emergency using various local media outlets and an announcement will be placed on the City website.